imsrgadich/gprsm/README.md

 # gprsm
-Gaussian Process Regression using Spectral Mixture in GPflow
+Gaussian Process Regression using Spectral Mixture Kernel in GPflow